usdot-fhwa-stol/cda1tenth-bringup/README.md

 ## Simulated Robot

 This guide details the steps to set up, configure, and launch the CDA1Tenth simulated environment using Docker.
+This code has been tested on WSL2, Ubuntu 22.04 LTS Desktop, and VM.

+### Pre-reqs
+- Docker
+- Nvidia Container Toolkit (On Ubuntu Desktop)
+- Git

 ### 1. Workspace Setup